 Paying bills on time and taking credit card balances down to zero are some of the things that can help improve a credit score, but how long does it take for all of this hard work to take effect?

 The answer depends on when creditors have filed information to the three main credit bureaus.
 While most lenders and credit card companies update their records at least once a month, your credit score is not immediately updated.
 Instead, your credit score will be re-calculated at the time it is requested.
 So, once your credit report is updated the new data will be reflected in your score the next time someone asks for it to be calculated.
 Keep in mind, each credit monitoring service may update at different times.

 There are some services which allow you to check your credit score more frequently than others, such as weekly versus monthly.
 The harder question to answer is how much effort it takes to really move the needle on your credit score.
 Here's some insight into how often credit scores change and why, so you can better gauge what you need to do to see a substantial improvement.

-How often do credit bureaus update their reports?
+When do credit bureaus update credit scores?

 Your credit report could change daily, or even more than once a day.